Help Save Animal Lives by Fostering

 Foster volunteers provide temporary care in their homes until the animals are ready for adoption.
 The length of stay in a foster home can vary anywhere from two weeks to two months.
 Over 1400 animals benefit from foster care each year; spending time in a loving home environment sets them up for success in their future adoptive homes.

 The EHS provides all supplies and veterinary care; foster parents provide much needed TLC and basic care such as feeding, exercise, grooming, socialization, and occasional medication administration (full instructions provided).

-- 18+ years of age
+- Must be 18 years of age or older

 - Resident pets must have current vaccines and be spayed/neutered

 - Must have separate room to isolate foster animals (with bleachable surfaces)